-If there’s one piece of crystal stemware to invest in, Zalto’s Universal wine glass (hand-blown from stunning lead-free crystal) is it.
+If there’s ONE piece of crystal stemware to invest in, Zalto’s Universal wine glass (hand-blown from stunning lead-free crystal) is it.
 Not too wide, not too slender, it’s perfect for everything from buttery chards to big bold cabs.
-This is my first ‘fancy’ wine glass I’ve ever gotten and I have to say it is absolutely LIFE CHANGING.
+This is my first ‘fancy’ wine glass I’ve ever gotten and I have to say it is absolutely LIFE-CHANGING.
+Get one or two, and you’ll end up wanting a whole set.
 Everyone who has one is like in a cult about them.
-They’re unreal.
+They’re unreal. and SO beautiful.

 Zalto is very well known for being one of the absolute best wine glasses money can buy, and one of Wine Spectator’s best wine glasses.
 The ultra-thin glass and timelessly elegant design makes these mouth-blown, dishwasher-safe beauties some of my absolute favorite.

 I’m obsessed with this feminine 24K gold collection of beautiful blown glasses.
 Love both the red wine glass and the champagne flute!